tarente/FabricDataEngineering/README.md

 ---
 The notebook **NTB 221 Check Direct Lake Guardrails** sample notebook to call the new version of the **get_lakehouse_tables** and check the differences between executing through the schema enabled Lakehouse and the Lakehouse with Shortcuts.
-Assuming that both Lakehouses are in the same Workspace you just need to change the value of the following variables: o	lakehouse       = "Lakehouse Name containing the shortcuts" o	lakehouseSchema = "Schema enabled Lakehouse Name" o	workspace       = "<Workspace Name>"
+Assuming that both Lakehouses are in the same Workspace you just need to change the value of the following variables:
+ * lakehouse       = "Lakehouse Name containing the shortcuts"
+ * lakehouseSchema = "Schema enabled Lakehouse Name"
+ * workspace       = "<Workspace Name>"

 **Limitations**:
  * If any table in the Lakehouse has been inserted as a partitioned and as a non-partitioned table, then the Notebook will fail.